Thursday 10 August 2023

 The Literary and Cultural Theory (1) module is not compulsory for students on the Chinese Cultural Studies pathway.
 Instead, students on this pathway will take the following compulsory modules:

-- Research Methods for Chinese Cultural Studies: is intended to train the student in the Chinese-language and other China-specific research tools and methods necessary to conduct research in modern Chinese Cultural Studies.
+- Research Methods for Chinese Cultural Studies: provides training in the Chinese language and other China-specific research tools and methods.

 - The Cultural Creation of China the nation-state: from Qing decline to 21st-century spectacular power: examines the creation and frequent re-invention of China-the-nation-state through language, literature and culture in its widest sense, and focuses on the imbrication of politics and culture from the mid-nineteenth century to the present day.
 Texts studied will be drawn from poetry, fiction, film, television, and popular music.